Analytical Expressions For Light-Curves Of Ordinary And Superluminous Supernovae Type Ia: Derivation of SNeIa General Properties

-{\bf (i) The decline rate measure $\Delta m_{15}(\lambda)$:} Although the peak intrinsic luminosity of SNe Ia is not a standard candle, it appears to be correlated to the shape of their light-curves (Phillips~1993).
-Since 1993, various empirical correlations between the peak absolute magnitude of SNe Ia and the measured shapes of their intrinsic light-curves have been adopted for the use of SNe Ia as standard candles for distance measurements (e.g., Hamuy et al.~1996; Riess et al.~1996, 1998; Perlmutter et al.~1999; Phillips et al. 1999; Goldhaber et al.~2001; Prieto et al.~2006).
-Most methods have used $\Delta m_{15}(\lambda)$, the magnitude difference between maximum brightness and 15 days past it, as a measure of the decline rate.
-For $e^{h\nu/kT_p}\gg 1$ and $t_r\approx 11$ d ($t_p\approx 18$ d), it follows from Eq.~(10) that
+Although the peak intrinsic luminosity of SNeIa is not a standard candle, it appears to be correlated to the shape of their light-curves (Phillips~1993).
+Since 1993, various empirical correlations between the peak absolute magnitude of SNe Ia and the measured shapes of their intrinsic light-curves have been adopted for the use of SNe Ia as standard candles for distance measurements (e.g., Hamuy et al.~1996a,b,c,d; Riess et al.~1996, 1998; Perlmutter et al.~1999; Phillips et al. 1999; Goldhaber et al.~2001; Prieto et al.~2006).
+Most methods have used ${\rm \Delta m_{15}}$, the magnitude difference in the intrinsic B-band light-curve between maximum brightness and the brightness 15 days past it, as a measure of the decline rate.
+To a good approximation, the B-band luminosity is proportional to the bolometric luminosity.
+Hence, ${\rm \Delta m_{15}(B)\approx 2.5\, log_{10}[L_b(t_p)/L_b(32.5d)]}$ where ${\rm L_b(t_p)}$ is given by Eq.~(10).
+At 32.5d, ${\rm 1-e^{-t^2/ 2\,t_r^2}\approx 1}$, and ${\rm E_{e^+}\ll E_\gamma}$.
+Thus, ${\rm L_b(32.5d)\approx \dot{E}(32.5d)\approx A_\gamma(32.5d)\, \dot{E}_\gamma(32.5d)}$.
+Consequently, it follows from Eqs.~(5) and (10) that for ${\rm\tau_\gamma\ll 1}$,

-Because $T_p\propto [M(^{56}Ni)]^{1/4}$, $\Delta m_{15}(\lambda)$ decreases with increasing $M(^{56}Ni)$ and produces the 'brighter-slower' behaviour of colour light-curves.
-Note also that the SN fireball during the photospheric phase is essentially Planck's black body whose radiation satisfies Planck's radiation law (Eq.~10), it has the usual 'brighter-bluer' behaviour of a black body radiation.